jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.1.8 ReinitializeAttributeTable

-Reinitializes a vector's attribute table deleting all fields but the feature ID (FID)..
+Reinitializes a vector's attribute table deleting all fields but the feature ID (FID).

 *Parameters*: